By Dr. Nicole Sundene

 Hormone Replacement Therapy

 Hormonal replacement therapy helps treat hot flashes, improves sleep disturbance, prevents bone loss, and helps urogenital atrophy.
-It is important to know that estrogen alone is not recommended in women with uterus as it can cause uterine hyperplasia and cancer in such women.
+It is important to know that estrogen alone is not recommended in women with a uterus as it can cause uterine hyperplasia and cancer in such women.
 It is usually recommended for menopausal women with hysterectomy.
-The combination of estrogen and synthetic progestin is mainly prescribed to menopausal women with an intact uterus.
+The combination of estrogen and progesterone were mainly prescribed to menopausal women with an intact uterus.
+Now with the latest research we know women without a uterus still need progesterone for their mental health, sleep, vaginal lubrication, vision, weight and overall wellness.
 [1-3]

-Note that always use hormonal agents for a short-term duration at their lowest therapeutic doses.
+Whether natural or synthetic, hormones should be used for a short-term duration at their lowest therapeutic doses.
 Because the long-term use of hormone replacement therapy is associated with a high risk of coronary heart diseases, thromboembolism, breast cancer, stroke, and ovarian cancer.
 Side effects of hormones involve bleeding between periods, gastrointestinal symptoms, and breast tenderness.
-The [1-3]
+[1-3]

 Alternative to Oral estrogen